-- compensatory damages to compensate the victim for his/her losses,
+- compensatory damages to compensate you for your losses,

 - punitive damages to punish the police officer, and

-- presumed damages to compensate the victim for the loss of liberty from the victim’s violated rights.
+- presumed damages to compensate you for the loss of liberty from your violated rights.

 What is the role of a personal injury or civil rights attorney in a police misconduct case?

-Attorneys can assist a victim of police misconduct in a variety of invaluable ways.
+Attorneys can assist you, as a victim of police misconduct, in a variety of invaluable ways.

-For example, a lawyer interviews misconduct victims to assess their medical needs and learn the facts of a case.
-An attorney can then help injury victims receive immediate medical attention and manage their ongoing medical care.
+For example, a lawyer interviews you to assess your medical needs and learn the facts of a case.
+An attorney can then

-Once a victim receives appropriate medical treatment, a civil rights attorney will advise the person of his/her legal rights and options.
+Once you receive appropriate medical treatment, a civil rights attorney will advise you of your legal rights and options.

-The attorney can then work to gather evidence on behalf of the victim to help establish liability.
-If necessary, an attorney can hire an expert to help explain this evidence to a judge or jury.
+The attorney can then work to gather evidence on behalf of you to help establish liability.
+If necessary, an attorney can hire an expert to help explain this evidence to

 Note that many police misconduct cases draw significant media attention.
-A skilled police misconduct attorney can step in and answer media questions on behalf of misconduct victims.
+A skilled police misconduct attorney can step in and answer media questions on your behalf.